tc39/proposal-temporal/docs/README.md

 ### **Temporal.DateTime**

-A `Temporal.DateTime` represents a calendar date and wall-clock time.
-That means it does not carry time zone information.
-However it can be converted to a `Temporal.Instant` using a `Temporal.TimeZone`.
+A `Temporal.DateTime` represents a calendar date and wall-clock time that does not carry time zone information.
+It can be converted to a `Temporal.LocalDateTime` or a `Temporal.Instant` using a `Temporal.TimeZone`.
+For use cases that require a time zone, especially using arithmetic or other derived values, consider using `Temporal.LocalDateTime` instead because that type automatically adjusts for Daylight Saving Time.

 See [Temporal.DateTime Documentation](./datetime.md) for detailed documentation.

-#### Ambiguity

-Converting between `Temporal.DateTime` and `Temporal.Instant` is not a one-to-one operation and can be ambiguous, because of time zones and daylight saving time.

-Read more about this in [Resolving ambiguity](./ambiguity.md).

 ### **Temporal.YearMonth**